kalsan/compony/README.md

 This component holds a form and should only be instantiated by the `form_comp` call of a component that inherits from WithForm.

 `Compony::Components::Form` is an abstract base class for any components presenting a regular form.
 This class comes with a lot of tooling for rendering forms and inputs, as well as validating parameters.
-When the component is rendered, the Gem Simpleform is used to create the actual form: [https://github.com/heartcombo/simple_form](https://github.com/heartcombo/simple_form).
+When the component is rendered, the Gem SimpleForm is used to create the actual form: [https://github.com/heartcombo/simple_form](https://github.com/heartcombo/simple_form).

 Parameters are structured like typical Rails forms.
 For instance, if you have a form for a `User` model and the attribute is `first_name`, the parameter looks like `user[first_name]=Tom`.
 In this case, we will call `user` the `schema_wrapper_key`.
 Parameters are validated using Schemacop: [https://github.com/sitrox/schemacop](https://github.com/sitrox/schemacop).